 Madness, Murder and Mayhem: Nineteenth-Century Russian Literature.

 Readings of representative works with emphasis on major literary movements, cultural history, and basic literary devices.
 Primary texts by Pushkin, Gogol, Turgenev, Dostoevsky and Tolstoy, as well as some critical materials.
 Not open to first year students.
 (Writing-intensive.)
 No knowledge of Russian required.
 (Same as Russian Studies 225.)
 Maximum enrollment, 20.
 Bartle.

 Sex, Death and Revolution: Twentieth-Century Russian Art and Literature.

 Close analysis of major literary and artistic movements of the 20th century, with particular attention paid to the innovations of the avant-garde and the impact of the Bolshevik Revolution on the artistic imagination.
 Emphasis on the recurring theme of the fate of the individual in a mass society.
 No knowledge of Russian required.
 (Same as Russian Studies 226.)

 Survey of selected plays (pre-1660).
 Prerequisite, One course in literature.
 No prerequisite for seniors.
-(Single-Author or Genre) Not open to students who have taken English 225.
-The Department.
+(Single-Author or Genre) The Department.

 The course charts a history of Bollywood, India’s mainstream Hindi-language film industry.
 Although dismissed for its use of melodrama and song-dance sequences, Bollywood has long engaged with other global cinemas and critiqued social, cultural, and political trends.
 Readings and films span romances about gender and nation like Mother India (1957) and Chaudhvin Ka Chand (1960); the 1970s “angry young man” oeuvre and its later avatars, crime and terrorist films; diasporic family dramas like Kal Ho Naa Ho (2003); and crossover hits like The Lunch Box (2013) that address the globalized present.
 (Writing-intensive.)
 (Social, Structural, and Institutional Hierarchies.)
 Prerequisite, A course in literature or film.
 (Theme or Identity and Difference) Maximum enrollment, 20.
 Pavitra Sundar.

 Sins and Sinners in Dante’s Inferno.